andreasimonetto/lsfmonacct/README.md

 Backend
 -------

-The backend is composed of two parts, to follow Graphite's model/view pattern.
+The backend is composed of two parts, to follow [Graphite](http://graphite.readthedocs.org/)'s model/view pattern.
 The first part consist of data gathering (using LSF API through PyLSF) and Carbon feeding, the second one consist of an URL API to query the time series.
-While the former is mandatory, the latter isn't, because you can directly use Graphite Webapp.
+While the former is mandatory, the latter is not, because you can directly use Graphite Webapp.
 However, in order to use the frontend, you also need the URL APIs.

 ### Data gathering